 An unforeseen benefit of the PICA Act's requirement that PICA solicit an opinion from the City Controller as to the reasonableness of Plan estimates has been the cooperative, professional relationship that has developed between PICA and City Controller's Office staff.
-This mutually beneficial relationship includes cooperation on matters of common concern; joint meetings with City department heads and chief operating personnel as part of the Five-Year Financial Plan review process; cooperation on capital project reviews and reviews of PICA-funded special purpose grants to the City; PICA assistance for Controller special situation studies; and specific Office of the Controller personnel assigned responsibility for effective liaison with PICA staff.
+This relationship includes cooperation on matters of common concern; joint meetings with City department heads and chief operating personnel as part of the Five-Year Financial Plan review process; cooperation on capital project reviews and reviews of PICA-funded special purpose grants to the City; PICA assistance for Controller special situation studies; and specific Office of the Controller personnel assigned responsibility for effective liaison with PICA staff.
 The assistance provided to PICA by the City Controller is sincerely appreciated.
-Cooperation between the City's "oversight" and "watchdog" entities has substantially benefited the mission of each organization.